MahcineLearningProject/Project1/README.md

 #Step 3: install the module numpy by running the command "pip install numpy"

-#Step 4: Naviguate to the data folder and extract if the zip files of train.csv and test.csv.
+#Step 4: Navigate to the data folder and extract the zip files of train.csv and test.csv.
 Make sure that the csv files are in the folder named "data"

 #Step 5: Open the terminal or the cmd (windows) and position yourself in the folder where the file run.py is located using the commend "cd your_folder_Path" for example